taddeseanb/kenya-hub/docs/developer/tutorial-data-management/1-existing-resources.md

 MCF documents can best be written in a text editor like [Visual Studio Code](https://code.visualstudio.com).
 Consider to install the [YAML plugin](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) for instant YAML validation.

 Another option to create and update mcf files is via [MDME](https://github.com/osgeo/mdme).
-MDME is a webbased software package providing a dynamic metadata edit form.
+MDME is a web based software package providing a dynamic metadata edit form.
 An operational package is available at [osgeo.github.io](https://osgeo.github.io/mdme).
 Notice that if you install the package locally, you can customize the application to your organisational needs.

 :::{.callout-tip}
 Imagine a dataset you have recently worked with.
 Then open [mdme](https://osgeo.github.io/mdme) and populate the form, describing that dataset.
 Now save the MCF file so we can later place it in a sample data repository.